newenclave/mico/README.md

     sum1(1)(2)(3)       // => 6; equal to sum(1, 2, 3)
 ```

-*   **Pipe operator for function**.
+##### Pipe operator for function.
 The pipe operator `|` is a shortcat for the `call` operator.
 The left side of the operator  is passed to the right side.
 In this case the right side must be a function (builtin or not).
 ```js
     let sum = fn(a,b) { a + b }
     let hello = sum("Hello, ")      // fn( a ) { "Hello, " + a }